BOOK REVIEW by Jonathan Kieran

 From the beginning of Lucius’s adventures, then, we are presented with a crystalline illustration of Apuleius’s primary idea—one that will manifest itself in numerous ways throughout the rest of the novel.
 Namely, in Lucius’s desire to take literal flight by supernatural means, the desperation of the human quest to escape the fetters of earthly existence and commune with the supernatural is framed succinctly, as is the damning disillusionment that results when such a quest is thwarted at every turn.
 Not only does Lucius fail to even get off the ground in his spiritual/sensual pursuit, he is rendered more confused and deformed in his human misery than ever before.

 The book struck a number of chords with me.
-In fact, it played me like lyre.
+In fact, it played me like a lyre.

 How often in the past fifty years of this present era have we witnessed the near-frenetic tendency of human beings (from all walks of life) to seek intimate connections with the “Great Beyond” through all manner of obscure and non-traditional avenues?

 I’ve seen it.
 We’ve all seen it.
-In one way or another, I believe we have all done it, or want to.
-To one degree or another, people laboring under the typical stresses of existence while nevertheless possessed of the time and luxury to “shop” for enlightenment tend to flit from one metaphysical storefront to the next, as if sampling from a vast candy-box of assorted spiritual cremes.
+In one way or another, I believe we have all attempted it, or wanted to do so.
+To some extent, people laboring under the typical stresses of existence (while nevertheless possessed of the time and luxury to “shop” for enlightenment) tend to flit from one metaphysical storefront to the next, as if sampling from a vast candy-box of assorted spiritual cremes.